Lane Kenworthy, The Good Society

 The baby boom generation had a different set of formative experiences.
 First, the wars of their youth — Korea and particularly Vietnam — were divisive rather than unifying.

 Second, the World War II generation grew up during lean economic times: the widespread joblessness and misery of the 1930s and the austerity of the early 1940s war years.
 Baby boomers were raised in a very different economic environment, one of perceived material abundance, driven by a robust economy and a media and advertising industry that celebrated affluence and consumerism.
-Among Americans born after 1949, about 37% said money was “very important” to them, compared to just 21% of those born before 1934.29 In when asked to identify elements of “the good life,” the share of Americans that chose “happy marriage,” “children,” and “a job that contributes to society” held constant between the mid-1970s and the turn of the century, while the share choosing “a lot of money” or “material luxuries” jumped by 25 percentage points.30
+Among Americans born after 1949, about 37% said money was “very important” to them, compared to just 21% of those born before 1934.29 And when asked to identify elements of “the good life,” the share of Americans that chose “happy marriage,” “children,” and “a job that contributes to society” held constant between the mid-1970s and the turn of the century, while the share choosing “a lot of money” or “material luxuries” jumped by 25 percentage points.30

 A third important cultural shift was toward individualism — enhanced emphasis on individual rights, freedoms, opportunities, and well-being.
 This too is to some degree a product of affluence.
 As a society moves beyond basic economic survival and security, economic needs and concerns become less dominant in our thinking.31 Individualism’s spread also has been abetted by the media, including television.